parkinsons-toolkit/app-content/pages-content/managing-symptoms/sweating.md

 - When Parkinson’s medications are starting to wear off
 - Overnight while sleeping - people may experience drenching night sweats
-- When Parkinson’s medications are working their best - especially if someone is experiencing <a href="/information/managing-symptoms/involuntary-movements" class="internal-link">_Dyskinesias_</a> (uncontrollable muscle movements)
+- When Parkinson’s medications are working their best - especially if someone is experiencing <a href="/information/managing-symptoms/involuntary-movements" class="internal-link">Dyskinesias</a> (uncontrollable muscle movements)
   As a side effect of Parkinson’s medications

 Non-Parkinson’s causes of sweating too much include:

-- _‘Primary hyperhidrosis’_: This is a life-long condition of excess sweating with no obvious cause.
+- **‘Primary hyperhidrosis’:** This is a life-long condition of excess sweating with no obvious cause.
 This can be all over your body, or certain areas such as your armpits, hands, feet and face.
 This can run in families.
 - Menopause
 - Anxiety
 - Medical conditions: Diabetes, obesity, heart disease, thyroid disease, infections and others